 Counting checkboxes in Google Sheets is a common task for users looking to manage data efficiently.
-This process involves using built-in functions to tally checked and unchecked boxes.
+This process requires using complex functions and formulas that can be time-consuming to implement.

 The COUNTIF function is the most effective way to count checkboxes in Google Sheets.
 The syntax for COUNTIF is =COUNTIF(range, criterion)